TIAA Bank Review: High-Yield Online Banking for More Than Just Educators

 TIAA Bank vs. Synchrony

 Synchrony is best for customers looking for a simple savings account solution.
-TIAA beats Synchrony when it comes to financial products — you’ll have access to checking and money market accounts in addition to savings.
+TIAA beats Synchrony when it comes to financial products — you’ll have access to checking accounts in addition to savings.

 TIAA Bank is a great option for those customers who value high yields and diverse options over in-person banking.
 Customers with more liquidity and enough money to open TIAA’s Yield Pledge® accounts, whether in checking, money market or CDs, may find the bank’s rates very competitive.